-"After his meal' on returning from almsround he sits down' folding his legs crosswise' setting his body erect' and establishing mindfulness in front of him.
-Abandoning longing for the world' he abides with a mind free from longing' he purifies his mind from longing.
-Abandoning ill will and hatred he abides with a mind free from ill will' compassionate for the welfare of all living beings' he purifies his mind from ill will and hatred.
-Abandoning sloth and torpor' he abides free from sloth and torpor' percipient of light' mindful and fully aware' he purifies his mind from sloth and torpor.
-Abandoning restlessness and remorse' he abides unagitated with a mind inwardly peaceful' he purifies his mind from restlessness and remorse.
-Abandoning doubt' he abides having gone beyond doubt' unperplexed about wholesome states' he purifies his mind from doubt."
+"After his meal 'on returning from almsround he sits down 'having crossed his legs' sets his body erect' having established mindfulness in front of him.
+Abandoning longing65 for the world 'he abides with a mind free from longing 'he purifies his mind from longing.
+Abandoning ill will and hatred 'he abides with a mind free from ill will 'compassionate for the welfare of all living beings' he purifies his mind from ill will and hatred.
+Abandoning sloth and torpor 'he abides free from sloth and torpor 'percipient of light' mindful and fully aware 'he purifies his mind from sloth and torpor.
+Abandoning restlessness and remorse 'he abides unagitated 'with a mind inwardly peaceful 'he purifies his mind from restlessness and remorse.
+Abandoning doubt 'he abides having gone beyond doubt 'unperplexed about wholesome states 'he purifies his mind from doubt."

-- "When these five hindrances are unabandoned in himself'he sees them respectively as a debt' a disease' a prison' slavery' and a road across a desert.
-But when these five hindrances have been abandoned in himself'he sees that as freedom from debt' freedom from disease' release from prison' freedom from slavery' and a land of safety.
-Considering thus' he would be glad and full of joy." - "Having abandoned these five hindrances' imperfections of the mind that weaken wisdom' he enters upon and abides in the first jhana' the second jhana' the third jhana' the fourth jhana." - "When his concentrated mind is thus purified' bright' unblemished' rid of imperfection' malleable' wieldy' steady' and attained to imperturbability' he directs it to knowledge of the recollection of past lives' to knowledge of the passing away and reappearance of beings' and to knowledge of the destruction of the taints." - "He understands as it actually is: 'This is suffering', 'This is the origin of suffering', 'This is the cessation of suffering', 'This is the way' leading to the cessation of suffering', 'These are the taints', 'This is the origin of the taints', 'This is the way' leading to the cessation of the taints.'"
+- "When these five hindrances are unabandoned in himself' he sees them respectively as a debt' a disease a prison slavery and a road across a desert.
+But when these five hindrances have been abandoned in himself' he sees that as freedom from debt' freedom from disease release from prison freedom from slavery and a land of safety.
+Considering thus' he would be glad and full of joy." - "Having abandoned these five hindrances' imperfections of the mind that weaken wisdom' he enters upon and abides in the first jhāna' the second jhāna' the third jhāna' the fourth jhāna." - "When his concentrated mind is thus purified 'bright 'unblemished' rid of imperfection 'malleable' wieldy 'steady' and attained to imperturbability' he directs it to knowledge of the recollection of past lives' to knowledge of the passing away and reappearance of beings' and to knowledge of the destruction of the taints." - "He understands as it actually is: This is suffering 'This is the origin of suffering 'This is the cessation of suffering 'This is the way of practice 'leading to the cessation of suffering 'These are the taints' This is the origin of the taints 'This is the way of practice 'leading to the cessation of the taints."

-"When he knows and sees thus' his mind is liberated from the taint of sensual desire' from the taint of being' and from the taint of ignorance.
+"When he knows and sees thus 'his mind is liberated from the taint of sensual desire' from the taint of being 'and from the taint of ignorance.
 When liberated there is knowledge that he is liberated.
-He understands: 'Birth is exhausted' the holy life is fulfilled' what has to be done is done' there is nothing else to do for the sake of liberation.'"
+He understands: 'Birth is exhausted' the holy life is fulfilled' what has to be done is done 'there is nothing else to do for the sake of liberation.'"

-"This is my instruction to those bhikkhus who are in higher training' whose minds have not yet attained the goal' who abide aspiring to the supreme security from bondage."
+"This is my instruction to those bhikkhus who are in higher training whose minds have not yet attained the goal who abide aspiring to the supreme security from bondage."